id-2/learn-anything.xyz/readme.md

 bun db:seed
 ```

 Above command is incomplete but will be soon.
-It should take the files you got in [seed folder](https://github.com/learn-anything/seed) (after running `bun dev-setup`) and fill EdgeDB db with content necessary to develop LA very fast.
+It should take the files you got in [data folder](https://github.com/learn-anything/data) (after running `bun dev-setup`) and fill EdgeDB db with content necessary to develop LA very fast.

 Reach out on [Discord](https://discord.com/invite/bxtD8x6aNF) to get a semi working version of the command. ♥️